Connecting the PTX10003-80C to External Devices

 Ensure that you have an RJ-45 to DB-9 rollover cable available.
 An RJ-45 cable with an RJ-45 to DB-9 adapter is provided with the PTX10003-80C.

-If your laptop or PC does not have a DB-9 male connector pin and you want to connect your laptop or PC directly to the PTX10003-80C, use a combination of the RJ-45 cable and RJ-45 to DB-9 adapter (provided) and a USB to DB-9 male adapter (not provided).
+If your laptop or PC does not have a DB-9 plug connector pin and you want to connect your laptop or PC directly to the PTX10003-80C, use a combination of the RJ-45 cable and RJ-45 to DB-9 adapter (provided) and a USB to DB-9 plug adapter (not provided).

 - Connect one end of the RJ-45 Ethernet cable to the console